karnatirahul77/Rahul_karnati_data606/Proposal/readme.md

 **Goals of the project**:
-So, for a citation, we're going to see if a hearing status has been issued or not, which means we're attempting to figure out how citation features influence those who have a hearing status and people who don't.
+So, for a citation, i going to see if a hearing status has been issued or not, which means i attempting to figure out how citation features influence those who have a hearing status and people who don't.
 ![image](https://user-images.githubusercontent.com/106714178/172522328-9a892a13-e357-49d2-ab64-609432cfb358.png)